haase1020/about-me/README.md

-# Hi!
-My name is Mandi Haase.
-Nice to meet you~ ✨
+# Hello, World!
+I'm Mandi Haase ✨

-I am a full-stack developer that loves learning, teaching, and programming.
-I currently live close to Washington, DC with my amazing family.
-In my free time, you can find me reading a good book with my kids.
+I'm a software engineer with a relentless love for learning, teaching, and creating innovative solutions.
+Currently residing near the vibrant city of Washington, DC, I balance my tech adventures with the joys of family life.
+When I'm not coding, you'll find me diving into captivating books with my kids, exploring new technologies, or sharing knowledge with fellow developers.